lockard-LLC/lockard-LLC.github.io/README.md

 ## About

-I founded **Lockard LLC** after surviving more than a decade of domestic violence, systemic neglect, and the long, unseen process of rebuilding from the ground up.
-What began as a personal act of survival has become a parent company dedicated to transforming lived experience into accessible, ethical technology for people in crisis.
+I founded **Lockard LLC** as both a declaration and a blueprint — proof that technology, when rooted in empathy and lived experience, can become a force for dignity and stability.
+For me, this isn't a theory.
+It's survival turned into strategy.

+After surviving thirteen years of domestic violence, addiction, and systemic neglect, I made a promise: if I ever reached safety, I would build systems that helped others do the same.
+**Lockard LLC** is the fulfillment of that promise — a hybrid technology company that bridges advocacy, design, and data integrity to help survivors rebuild their lives with structure and compassion.

+I registered the company in Kentucky on July 4, 2025 — intentionally on Independence Day.
+That date represents more than incorporation; it marks my own freedom.
+The company operates from Lexington, KY, where I began rebuilding after escaping abuse, recovering from HIV-related complications, and completing my degree at Eastern Kentucky University.
+Every pillar of Lockard LLC stands on the same foundation that carried me through those years: resilience, clarity, and a refusal to let cruelty define my story.

 **Lockard LLC** serves as an umbrella organization that develops and incubates specialized companies and projects, each bringing empathy, structure, and transparency to systems that too often fail those they're meant to protect.
-Headquartered in Kentucky, our work blends **social innovation**, **human-centered design**, and **ethical engineering** to build technology that restores trust — not just efficiency.
+Our work blends **social innovation**, **human-centered design**, and **ethical engineering** to build technology that restores trust — not just efficiency.

 **Our mission:** Transform lived experience into infrastructure for dignity through purpose-built companies and projects.